RAJ-SUDHARSHAN/sirpi/sirpi_devpost_submission.md

 - **Streams real-time logs** from isolated E2B sandboxes during builds and deployments
 - **Provides AI assistance** through Amazon Nova Pro with full deployment context via AgentCore Memory
 - **Enables complete ownership** — download all Terraform files and state, migrate anywhere, zero vendor lock-in
+- **Provides clean exit** — destroy infrastructure anytime with no dangling resources or unexpected AWS costs

-In short: from GitHub URL to production in minutes, with infrastructure you fully own and control.
+In short: from GitHub URL to production in under 5 minutes, with infrastructure you fully own and control.

 ---